Wellingking/TensorFlow_ML/TensorFlow_Installing.md

     print(output)
 ```
 *Errors*
-If you're getting the error tensorflow.python.framework.errors.InvalidArgumentError: Placeholder:0 is both fed and fetched, you're running an older version of TensorFlow.
+If you're getting the error `tensorflow.python.framework.errors.InvalidArgumentError: Placeholder:0 is both fed and fetched`, you're running an older version of TensorFlow.
 Uninstall TensorFlow, and reinstall it using the instructions above.
 For more solutions, check out the Common Problems section.